Home —> Ambient Light Rejection in Machine Vision: Shielding Your System from Factory Lighting

 What is ambient light rejection in machine vision?

-Ambient light rejection is the ability of a machine vision system to maintain consistent image quality despite the presence of uncontrolled light sources in the factory environment.
-It is achieved through a combination of spectral filtering, strobe illumination, physical enclosures, and dark backgrounds.
+Ambient light rejection is the ability of a machine vision system to hold consistent image quality despite uncontrolled light sources in the factory environment.
+It is reached through a combination of spectral filtering, strobe illumination, physical enclosures, and dark backgrounds.
 A system with poor ambient light rejection produces variable inspection results that depend on factory lighting conditions rather than on the part being inspected.

 Why is near-infrared illumination effective for ambient light rejection?

-Near-infrared illumination at 850 nm or 940 nm is effective because most factory ambient light sources — fluorescent tubes, LED tubes, and natural daylight — emit primarily in the visible spectrum and have relatively low NIR emission.
+Near-infrared illumination at 850 nm or 940 nm is effective because most factory ambient light sources, including fluorescent tubes, LED tubes, and natural daylight, emit primarily in the visible spectrum and carry relatively low NIR emission.
 A bandpass filter matched to the NIR illuminator wavelength blocks the visible ambient light while transmitting the NIR illumination from the controlled source.

 How does strobe mode help with ambient light rejection?

-Strobe mode fires the illuminator at high peak intensity for a very short pulse duration, typically between 10 microseconds and 2 milliseconds.
-The camera exposure is synchronised with the strobe pulse.
-Because the ambient light contributes for the full exposure time and the strobe illuminator contributes a large signal in a very short pulse, the ratio of strobe signal to ambient background is very high at short exposure times.
+Strobe mode fires the illuminator at high peak intensity for a very short pulse, typically between 10 microseconds and 2 milliseconds, with the camera exposure synced to the strobe pulse.
+Because ambient light contributes for the full exposure time while the strobe illuminator delivers a large signal in a very short pulse, the ratio of strobe signal to ambient background is very high at short exposure times.

 When is a physical enclosure necessary for ambient light rejection?

-A physical enclosure is necessary when spectral filtering and strobe mode are insufficient to reduce ambient light to acceptable levels.
-This is typically the case in outdoor inspection applications, facilities with large skylights close to the inspection station, or applications where the illuminator and camera geometry does not allow the use of an effective bandpass filter.
+A physical enclosure is necessary when spectral filtering and strobe mode fall short of reducing ambient light to acceptable levels.
+This is usually the case in outdoor inspection, facilities with large skylights close to the inspection station, or applications where the illuminator and camera geometry rules out an effective bandpass filter.
 Enclosures are also used in pharmaceutical and food inspection where validated ambient light exclusion is a regulatory requirement.

 How do I test whether my machine vision system is affected by ambient light?